blackfyre/flsun.community/src/guide/upgrades.md

 In general, we're talking about 2 options and variations on those themes:
  * A Flying extruder
    * This shortens the bowden tube to a couple of centimeters
-   * The load bearing parts are the sliders, not the effector
+   * The load bearing parts are the carriages, not the effector
    * Parts can usually be printed in PLA
  * Actual Direct Drive
    * This effectively removes the bowden tube from the equation